anthonyharrison/sbom4files/README.md

 Specifying the `--recurse` option will result in the files in subdirectories being included in the generation of the SBOM.

 The `--project` option is used to specify the name of a project to be referenced in the generated SBOM.
 This option must be specified.

+The `--ignore` option is used to specify the file extensions which are to be ignored.
+This option is optional.

 The `--sbom` option is used to specify the format of the generated SBOM (the default is SPDX).
 The `--format` option can be used to specify the formatting of the SPDX SBOM (the default is Tag Value format but JSON and YAML format is also supported).